lukechen526/Kavalan_Management_System/documentation/source/doc_engine.rst

 - **Document**: a database record for a digital file residing on the server.
 - **BatchRecord**: a searchable record in the database that points to the physical location of a batch record

+Doc Engine applies strict access control and records all requests for documents in the database.

 Client-Server Communication
 ------------------------------
 The search functionality of *Doc Engine* is exposed via its public API